Why You Need to Go Mountain Biking in Croatia (With a Boat)

 I dreamed about it for years and when I was finally able to move there after college, I promptly broke my collarbone.

 In a roundabout way, that was the catalyst for my career as an MTB guide.
 Even if it took me a few months of recuperation before I could start exploring, I’ve been riding the hundreds of miles of dreamy coastline year-round ever since.
 The best part is that a short sailboat trip will take you to entirely new terrain—there is nothing like mountain biking on the coast of Croatia.

 Pros and Cons of Mountain Biking in Croatia

 Never a Dull Ride in Dalmatia

 There are over 500 islet slivers, island slips, and seaside monoliths that make up the Dalmatian coast.
-And in total, they serve up over 1,800 miles of MTB trails, with everything from fast and flowy downhills to wheel-wrecking technicals.
+And in total, they serve up over 1,800 miles of MTB trails, with everything from fast and flowy downhills that evoke the mountain biking in Colorado to wheel-wrecking technicals.
 While there’s plenty of great riding to be done ashore, the islands are where the elevation, scenery, and terrain variety truly hit home for me.